Profession Calculators

 The Formula

-The turn rate divides total guests served (covers) by total available seats to show how many times each seat was occupied during the service.
-RevPASH extends this by incorporating average check size and time, showing the dollar productivity of each seat per hour.
-Seat utilization compares actual covers to the theoretical maximum if every seat were filled continuously for the entire service, accounting for average dining time.
+Turn rate divides covers served by available seats to show how many times each seat was occupied.
+RevPASH multiplies turn rate by average check, then divides by service hours to express hourly revenue productivity per seat.
+Seat utilization compares actual covers to the theoretical maximum -- the number of covers possible if every seat were filled continuously with no gaps, calculated as seats times the number of full dining rotations possible in the service period.

 Step-by-Step Example